grafana/github-datasource/docs/sources/annotations/_index.md

 For more information on how to configure a query, refer to [Built-in query editor](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/annotate-visualizations/#built-in-query).

-{{< admonition type="note" >}}
+## Pull Requests and Issue times when creating annotations

-There two selection options for Pull Requests and Issue times when creating annotation.
+While using annotations for pull request and issues, there two selection options.
 This is because as there are two times that affect an annotation:

 - The time range of the dashboard or panel
 - The time that should be used to display the event on the graph